JoaoLopesF/Esp-Mobile-Apps-Esp32/README.md

     - main.*                - main code of project

-    - peripherals           - code to treat ESP32 peripherals (GPIOs, ADC, etc.)
+    - peripherals.*         - code to treat ESP32 peripherals (GPIOs, ADC, etc.)

-    - extra                 - extra things, as VSCode configurations
+ - extras                 - extra things, as Arduino code and VSCode configurations

 Generally you do not need to change anything in the util directory.
 If you need, please add a Issue or a commit, to put it in repo, to help a upgrades in util